 - 1. Thirty-six approved graduate credit hours. - 2.
 Master's Degree project. - Six hours of practicum in an approved special education setting.
-(Three hours of practicum for the Master of Arts in Gifted Education.)
-Application for Practicum must be made twelve months in advance of the time when the student expects to enroll in the practicum courses for LD, BD and MR sequences. - 4.
-A valid State of Illinois teaching certificate at the time of degree candidacy or successfully complete the Illinois State Basic Skills certification examination (exception: teaching certificate is not required for the Early Childhood Special Education sequence). - 5.
-Candidates seeking entitlement in programs approved for State of Illinois Teacher Certification (LD, BD, TMH) must document 100 hours of clinical experience at the elementary and secondary levels in their area of exceptionality.
-This can be done through verification of teaching experience or through enrollment in SPED-301.
-Candidates without prior certification must also meet Illinois State Board of Education (ISBE) General Education requirements.
+(Three hours of practicum for the Master of Arts in Gifted Education.) - A valid State of Illinois teaching certificate at the time of degree candidacy or successfully complete the Illinois State Basic Skills certification examination (exception: teaching certificate is not required for the Early Childhood Special Education sequence).